InCLow-LM/InCLow-LM.github.io/content/authors/Jaap Jumelet/_index.md

   # - Visitors
 ---

 Jaap is a post-doc in the group of [Arianna Bisazza](https://www.cs.rug.nl/~bisazza/) at the University of Groningen.
+His research focuses in particular on topics related to language acquisition and typology, examining aspects related to the learnability of linguistic structure and connecting this to human language learning.